sm0ol/sRobDev/README.md

 ### Hi everyone!

-I'm currently a Software Engineer at Comcast.
-By day, I do a lot of stuff with AngularJS and Node (and now Concourse!).
+I'm currently a Software Engineer at System1.
+By day, I do a lot of stuff with AngularJS and Node.
 By night, I've been diving into React, grinding JS fundamentals and concepts, and whatever else I can get my hands on.
 I have a passion for learning, and want to understand the wonderful language we know as JavaScript as thoroughly as possible.

 Reach me at: